 It seems people are always looking for a good scare at the end of October, but these days it almost feels like the “scary” things are trying too hard.
 Haunted houses are good for a quick shock and a scary movie might make you jump, but for a lasting eerie feeling, one must set the proper atmosphere.
-For this, every year, we turn to Camille Saint-Saëns’ “Danse Macabre.”
+To this end, every year, we turn to Camille Saint-Saëns’ “Danse Macabre.”

-This new art spread through France, became popular throughout Europe and stimulated the people’s imagination.
+This new art spread from France to become popular throughout Europe and stimulated the people’s imagination.
 Soon a legend was constructed in which “Death” appears every Halloween at midnight.
 The specter then summons the dead to rise and dance to his fiddle until the cock crows at morning.
 It was from this fable that Camille Saint-Saëns found the inspiration to compose “Danse Macabre.”

 In 1872, Saint-Saëns wrote “Danse Macabre” as a vocal piece, but in 1874, he rearranged it to be a tone poem — an orchestrated piece that illustrates and evokes a story in sound.